-In 2020, SRS collected freshwater fish from the six locations, saltwater fish and shrimp from the Savannah River mouth, and obtained crabs in the Savannah area from a supplier that harvests from saltwater potentially influenced by Savannah River water.
-SRS analyzed 54 freshwater fish composites, 3 saltwater fish composites, and 2 shellfish composites.
+In 2021, SRS collected freshwater fish from the six locations, saltwater fish from the Savannah River mouth, and obtained crabs in the Savannah area from a supplier that harvests from saltwater potentially influenced by Savannah River water.
+SRS analyzed 54 freshwater fish composites, 3 saltwater fish composites, and 1 shellfish composite.
 The freshwater and saltwater composites consisted of three to eight fish each.
-The two shellfish composites consisted of one bushel of crab and one bushel of shrimp.
+The shellfish composite consisted of one bushel of crab.
 The analytical results of the freshwater and saltwater fish, and shellfish collected are consistent with results for the previous 10 years.
 Most of the results for the specific radionuclides associated with SRS operations were nondetectable (70% for freshwater fish, 95% for saltwater fish, and 80% for shellfish).
 Table 5-11 lists the maximum concentration for those radionuclides detected in the flesh of all fish types sampled.
 The table also identifies the fish type and the collection location associated with the maximum concentration for each detected radionuclide.
 SRS did not detect cobalt-60 and iodine-129 in any fish flesh samples.
 Appendix Tables D-15, D-16, and D-17 for freshwater fish, saltwater fish and shellfish, respectively, summarize results for all fish and shellfish.

-Gross alpha results were below the minimum detectable concentration for all saltwater and freshwater fish and shellfish.
+Gross alpha results were below the minimum detectable concentration for all freshwater and saltwater fish and shellfish.
 Gross beta activity was detectable in all freshwater and saltwater fish, as well as shellfish.
 The concentrations are consistent with results from the previous 10 years and are likely due to the naturally occurring radionuclide potassium-40.